Subvarieties of pointed Abelian l-groups: Preliminaries

 \begin{defn} For an Abelian $\ell$-group $\A=\tuple{A,+,-,\lor,\land,0}$ and $a \in A$ we define a \emph{pointed} Abelian $\ell$-group $\A_a=\tuple{A,+,-,\lor,\land,0,\fa}$,\footnote{It should be stressed that the choice of the symbol $\fa$ has no algebraic motivation; its origin is purely logical.
 The symbol is chosen to align with its use as a 'falsum' constant (representing falsehood) in logical systems.
 This becomes relevant when we consider pointed Abelian $\ell$-groups as algebraic counterparts to expansions of Abelian logic, as detailed in \cite{Meyer-Slaney:AbelianLogic,Cintula-Jankovec-Noguera:SuperabelianLogics}.} where $\fa^{\A_a}=a$.
 We denote the class of pointed Abelian $\ell$-groups by $p\mathbb{AL}$.
 We say that $\A_a \in p\mathbb{AL}$ is \emph{positively} pointed if $a \geq 0$, \emph{negatively} pointed if $a \leq 0$, and \emph{$0$-pointed} if $a=0$.
 We denote these classes by $p\mathbb{AL}^+, p\mathbb{AL}^-$ and $p\mathbb{AL}^0$. \end{defn}

-It is well known that congruences on Abelian $\ell$-groups coincide with convex subgroups, see e.g.\ \cite{Fuchs:PartiallyOrdered}.

-Despite the fact that the multiplication symbol $\cdot$ is not present in the language of Abelian $\ell$-groups we will commonly use it in the traditional meaning of the iterated addition.
 Clearly, the classes $p\mathbb{AL}, p\mathbb{AL}^+, p\mathbb{AL}^-$ and $p\mathbb{AL}^0$ are varieties.
-Let us note that for an Abelian $\ell$-group $\A$ and $a \in A$ it holds that $\A$ is subdirectly irreducible iff $\A_a$ is subdirectly irreducible.
-Therefore, using Theorem \ref{t:Clifford} we obtain that a pointed Abelian $\ell$-group is subdirectly irreducible iff it is totally ordered.
-Another important fact is that the variety $p\mathbb{AL}^0$ is obviously term equivalent to $\mathbb{AL}$.
-The following can be proved.
+Observe that for an Abelian $\ell$-group $\A$ and $a \in A$ we have that $\A$ is finitely subdirectly irreducible iff $\A_a$ is finitely subdirectly irreducible.
+Therefore, using Theorem~\ref{t:Clifford} we obtain that a pointed Abelian $\ell$-group is finitely subdirectly irreducible iff it is totally ordered.

+As a corollary of Theorems \ref{t:Clifford} and \ref{t:Birkhoff}, together with the fact that every algebra embeds into an ultraproduct of its finitely generated subalgebras (which follows directly from Theorem \ref{t:partembISPU}), we obtain the following.